Flomp/wanderer/README.md

 > ⚠️ if you are using wanderer in a production environment make sure to change the MEILI_MASTER_KEY variable.

 You can also run wanderer on bare-metal.
 Check out the [documentation](https://github.com/Flomp/wanderer/wiki/Installation#from-source) for a detailed how-to guide.

+## Support wanderer

+If you like wanderer and would like to give something back you can donate over [here](https://www.buymeacoffee.com/wanderertrails).

 ## Documentation